 (2)

 Figure 9.
-(1) 3D FE mesh for the instance (ML1) of the considered multi-leaf wall; (2) 3D FE mesh for instance (ML2) of the considered multi-leaf wall, and its related exploded view to highlight the presence of transversal bricks.
+(1) 3D FE mesh for the instance ML1 of the considered multi-leaf wall, (2) 3D FE mesh for instance ML2 of the considered multi-leaf wall and its exploded view to highlight the presence of transversal bricks.

-The thickness of the created meshes is equal to 36 cm for both instances.
-Figure 10 presents the homogenized out-of-plane failure surfaces for the two instances of the considered multi-leaf wall.
-It can be observed that the instance provided with the presence of transversal bricks (ML2) shows homogenized failure surfaces that are larger than those related to the instance with the absence of transversal bricks (ML1).
-This confirms the assumption that multi-leaf walls in which the outer wythes are somehow connected to each other (for example with transversal elements spanning the whole thickness) see an increase in their resistance to out-of-plane actions.
-In the case here considered, the beneficial effect of the transversal interconnection for instance ML2 is especially observed in terms of resistance to Myy, which is doubled with respect to instance ML1; eventually, it can be seen that the resistance to Mxx and Mxy also increases for instance ML2.
-Eventually, Figure 11 shows the failure modes related to the two instances of the multi-leaf wall, and extracted for the three relevant out-of-plane load conditions Mxx, Myy, and Mxy.
-Namely, Figure 11a-c show the failure modes related to instance ML1, whereas Figure 11d-f show the failure modes related to instance ML2.
-Specifically, for both Mxx and Mxy it is very clear the stiffening effect brought by the presence of transversal bricks.
-Also, when Myy is applied to the two instances, there is an apparent change in the failure mode between the two instances; in fact, for ML1 a single crack opens across a bed joint in the lower part of the multi-leaf wall, whereas for ML2 there are several, smaller cracks appearing over the wall.
+In each instance, the thickness of the created mesh was 36 cm.
+Figure 10 presents the homogenised out-of-plane failure surfaces for the two instances of the considered multi-leaf wall.
+It can be observed that the instance that includes transversal bricks (ML2) shows larger homogenised failure surfaces than the instance without transversal bricks (ML1).
+This confirms the assumption that multi-leaf walls in which the outer wythes are somehow connected to each other (for example with transversal elements spanning the whole thickness) are more resistant to out-of-plane actions.
+In the case considered here, the beneficial effect of the transversal interconnection can be observed most clearly in terms of resistance to Myy, which is doubled with respect to instance ML1.
+The resistance to Mxx and Mxy are also increased in instance ML2.
+Finally, Figure 11 shows the failure modes related to the two instances of the multi-leaf wall and extracted for the three relevant out-of-plane load conditions Mxx, Myy and Mxy.
+Specifically, Figure 11a–c show the failure modes related to instance ML1, while Figure 11d–f show the failure modes related to instance ML2.
+The stiffening effect created by the presence of transversal bricks is very clear for both Mxx and Mxy.
+Furthermore, when Myy is applied to the two instances, there is an apparent change in their failure modes; a single crack opens across a bed joint in the lower part of the multi-leaf wall in ML1, whereas there are several smaller cracks appearing across the wall in ML2.

 Conclusions